rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 }
 ```

-Props are passed in as attributes, while `children` is a special prop that is used to reference the element(s) in between the opening and closing tags.
+Props are passed in like an HTML attribute `name={value}`, while `children` is a special prop that is used to reference the element(s) in between the opening and closing tags.

-ovr uses aligns with the standard (all lowercase) HTML attributes---attributes will be rendered exactly as they are written.
+ovr aligns with the standard (all lowercase) HTML attributes---all attributes will be rendered exactly as they are written.

-If you're coming from React, use `class` and `for` instead of `className` and `htmlFor` respectively.
+> If you're coming from React, this means you must use `class` and `for` instead of `className` and `htmlFor` respectively.
 There is also no need to provide a `key` attribute in when rendering lists.

 ## Async